kajalNair/kajalNair.github.io/_blog/State-of-Different-IaC-Tools.md

 ![Terraform-misconfig-1]({{ '/static/assets/T-Misconfig-Stats-1.png' | prepend: site.baseurl | replace: '//', '/' }}) ![Terraform-misconfig-2]({{ '/static/assets/T-Misconfig-Stats-2.png' | prepend: site.baseurl | replace: '//', '/' }})

 ## How did we setup our experiment?
-In the beginning, we decided to look for different IaC tools[add link like an alt text] and find out the best project.
+In the beginning, we decided to look for different [IaC tools]: "tflint, tfsec, checkov, terrascan, etc." and find out the best project.
 For this, we had to gather information on these tools like
 * which cloud providers are supported?
 * how many rule sets are in place?
 * True/False positive analysis
 * if the tools are well maintained and well-documented

 Once we had the list (having information gathered above), our next steps were as followed:
-1. Scourge the internet (start with github) for terraform files
+1. Search the internet (start with github) for terraform files
 2. Download all the terraform files onto local disk
 3. Run it against different tools like tfscan, terrascan, checkov, tflint
 4. Compare results